Cray-HPE/docs-csm/troubleshooting/known_issues/CFS_V2_Failures_On_Large_Systems.md

 # CFS V2 Failures On Large Systems

 This page describes a known issue in CSM 1.5.
-Most of it will be fixed in CSM 1.5.1, and all of it will be fixed in CSM 1.6.0.
+Most of it is fixed in CSM 1.5.1, and all of it is fixed in CSM 1.6.0.

 > Some commands on this page require the Cray CLI to be configured.
 > See [Configure the Cray CLI](../../operations/configure_cray_cli.md).